Fantastic Light: Spring

-Like a previous Godolphin champion, Daylami, Fantastic Light proved himself to be better than ever as a five-year-old (see Assessment below).

 In March he attempted to win a second Sheema Classic and almost succeeded, taking the lead a furlong out, but being caught on the line and beaten a nose by the Japanese outsider Stay Gold.
 Despite the defeat, his connections announced that they were "delighted" with the performance.
 As in 2000, Fantastic Light spent the middle of the season racing in Europe.
 At the end of May he was sent to Ireland where he won the Tattersalls Gold Cup, taking the lead a furlong from the finish and beating Golden Snake by a neck with Kalanisi third.
 After the race, Godolphin's racing manager, Simon Crisford, said that Fantastic Light would be aimed at the top middle-distance races in Europe, calling him "very special... a fantastic horse".

 Summer

 Despite this result, Kalanisi was made favourite when the horses met again in the Prince of Wales's Stakes (by this time a Group One race) at Royal Ascot, a contest that was expected to be one of the best of the meeting.
 Fantastic Light raced behind the leaders before being moved up by Dettori to take the lead in the straight.
 He soon went clear with what The Daily Telegraph described as a "ruthless display of speed", and although Kalanisi attempted to challenge, Fantastic Light stayed on to win "comfortably" by two and a half lengths.
 After the race, Sheikh Mohammed talked confidently about a meeting with the unbeaten Derby winner Galileo.

 Fantastic Light and Galileo did meet at Ascot in the King George VI and Queen Elizabeth Stakes, for which the Aidan O'Brien-trained three-year-old was sent off the 1/2 favourite ahead of Fantastic Light at 7/2.
 The race was the subject of considerable advance publicity, and was portrayed as a clash between the two most powerful forces in European racing; Godolphin, represented by Fantastic Light, and Ballydoyle/Coolmore represented by Galileo.
 As in the Prince of Wales's Stakes, Dettori settled Fantastic Light in the early stages before moving him out to challenge in the straight.
 Galileo had already taken the lead but Fantastic Light moved up and went level a furlong out.
 The two horses raced side by side for several strides, but Galileo then pulled ahead to win by two lengths.